 In 2007, Mr. Davidson, Mr. Gadbaw and Mr. Rice each received less in base salary than they were entitled to under their employment agreements due to lack of funds..
 In December 2007, the Company reduced accrued payroll liabilities by a total of \$346,714 and treated it as a contribution to capital.
 This total included waived compensation from Mr. Davidson in the amount of \$90,000, waived compensation from Mr. Rice in the amount of \$125,000 and waived compensation from Mr. Gadbaw in the amount of \$138,500.
 In addition Mr. Davidson waived \$58,350 in underpaid compensation Mr. Rice waived \$40,725 and Mr. Gadbaw waived \$30,610 in underpaid compensation from 2008 which was treated as a contribution to capital in 2008.
-In exchange, per an agreement in June 2008, Mr. Davidson will be granted a one-time cash payment of \$23,000 as well as an option to purchase 80,000 shares of common stock at \$.35 per share and Mr. Rice will be granted a one-time cash payment of \$46,000 as well as an option to purchase 160,000 shares of common stock at \$.35 per share when the Company raises an additional \$3 million of funding subsequent to the financing completed in October 2008.
-Mr. Gadbaw will be granted a one-time cash payment of \$46,000 of accrued salary liability is paid .
+In exchange, per an agreement in June 2008, Mr. Davidson will be granted a one-time cash payment of \$23,000 as well as an option to purchase 80,000 shares of common stock at \$.35 per share and Mr. Rice will be granted a one-time cash payment of \$46,000 as well as an option to purchase 160,000 shares of common stock at \$.35 per share and Mr. Gadbaw will be granted a one-time cash payment of \$46,000 as well as an option to Durchase 160,000 shares of common stock at \$.35 per share and Mr. Gadbaw will be granted a one-time cash payment of \$46,000 as well as an option to Durchase 160,000 shares of common stock at \$.35 per share upon the Company raises an additional \$3 million of funding subsequent to the financing completed in October 2008.
+Mr. Gadbaw will be granted a one-time cash payment of \$25,000 and an option to purchase 160,000 shares of common stock at \$.35 per share upon the Company raising an additional \$3 million and is currently receiving \$2,000 per month until a total of \$46,000 of accrued salary liability is paid .
 The balance remaining, if any, of the amount due Mr. Gadbaw will also be paid upon the Company raising an additional \$3 million.
-The Company's agreement to pay the cash payments and grant the stock options is solely dependent on raising the \$3 million and does not require the participation of the three individuals in the fund raising activity.

-In September 2002, an oral agreement was made with director Peter Morawetz whereby he would provide sales, marketing and general administrative consulting to the Company for a fee of \$1,770 per month.
-The Company's expectation at the time was that the Company would have received equity financing to fund these payments but the Company did not receive that funding.
-Pursuant to an oral agreement with Mr. Morawetz the Company could defer payment of these amounts until such date that they had cash to pay him.
+The Company's agreement to pay the cash payments and grant the stock options is solely dependent on raising the \$3 million and does not require the partici mancing to fund these payments out the Company did not receive that funding.
+Fursuant to an oral agreement with Mit.
+Morawetz the Company courd deter payment of these amounts until such date that they had cash to pay him.
 The Company accrued these fees through August 2006 when Mr. Morawetz's consulting services ended.
 The fees accrued totaled \$84,963 but no amount has been paid.
 The Company and Mr. Morawetz have not agreed upon the amount, the form or the timing of payment of these accrued fees and, consequently, the full amount remains on the Company's books as accrued expenses.